Related Links

 - A specific intermediate course: Anthropology 201.

-- Three additional courses from the essentials category (200-250).
-One intermediate-level non-English language course (Chinese 115, French 210, Japanese 115, Russian 115A, Spanish 210), or higher-level courses taught in those languages may be applied to an essentials requirement.
+- Three additional courses of at least .75 units each from the essentials category (200-250).
+Optional: one course for this requirement can be fulfilled by an intermediate-level non-English language course such as Chinese 115A, French 210, Japanese 115, Russian 115A, Spanish 210 or a higher-level course taught in those languages.

 - Anthropology 380 (.5) (Senior Capstone).

-- The remaining 3 units may be satisfied by elective anthropology courses chosen in consultation with the advisor, 1 of which must be from the 300 level.
+- Three additional units of elective anthropology courses chosen in consultation with the advisor, one of which must be from the 300-level.

 - Supporting courses: No single set of courses is relevant to every anthropology major; however, students with specialized interests in certain areas within anthropology may be advised to complete relevant courses in the humanities, natural sciences, and/or other social sciences.
 Courses in statistics, competence in a field relevant language, and proficiency in computer-based data analysis are urged.
 Interdisciplinary minors in museum studies and area studies are especially relevant to a major in anthropology.
 Students interested in graduate work in anthropology should pay special attention to these recommendations as well as complete an honors thesis in their senior year.